 Catalyst Project Emerges

 From 1993 to 1998 CWS led two 15-week-long sessions a year in the Bay Area, working with hundreds of social justice activists.
 Shortly after the mass actions in Seattle that rocked the WTO, Elizabeth ‘Betita’ Martinez encouraged Sharon to develop political education specifically to work with the growing Global Justice movement.
 Sharon recruited younger generation left/radical anti-racists to build a new phase of CWS called ‘Anti-Racism for Global Justice’.
 While continuing to run the 15-week workshop series, the new project that became Catalyst quickly developed into a national training program.
 Over the next 5 years over 5000 participants from local groups and national networks went through Catalyst trainings.
 Catalyst developed through intergenerational mentorship and a commitment to non-sectarian left/radical movement building.
 Intergeneration mentorship has been a process by which we have connected to the lived history of social movements before us to draw lessons and inspiration for our work.
 In addition to sharing insights, movement veterans have been mentors supporting us to reflect on and draw lessons from our work.
 They have helped us to believe in ourselves, while also providing long-term perspective.
 Through such mentorship and our own political practice, we developed our commitment to a non-sectarian movement building framework committed to bringing forward the best of many left/radical traditions.
 We are committed to a praxis-based approach to political education and organizing.
-Sharon Martinas, Elizabeth ‘Betita’ Martinez, Roxanne Dunbar-Ortiz, Paul Kivel, Nisha Anand and our other advisors supported us – Clare Bayard, Ingrid Chapman, Amie Fishman, Kerry Levenberg, Missy Longshore, Josh Warren-White, Molly McClure and Chris Crass – to build Catalyst*
+Sharon Martinas, Elizabeth ‘Betita’ Martinez, Paul Kivel, Nisha Anand and our other advisers supported us – Clare Bayard, Ingrid Chapman, Ari Clemenzi, Chris Crass, Amie Fishman, Kerry Levenberg, Missy Longshore, Molly McClure, Betty-Jeane Ruters-Ward, Alia Trindle, Becca Tumposki, Josh Warren-White – to build Catalyst*

 Four Key Political Developments